-The District has started a New Construction pilot program and anticipates having its first few homes that will qualify for a \$2,500 rebate.
-In order to receive this incentive, the builder works with a local home energy rater to model that a home that uses 20% less energy than a code standard home of the same size.
+The District has a New Construction program.
+Homes built 20% above current building code will receive a \$2,000 incentive.
+To receive this incentive, the builder works with a local home energy rater to model that a home that uses 20% less energy than a code standard home of the same size.